yifanlu0227/ChatSim/README.md

 mv assets blender_assets
 ```

 Our 3D models are collected from the Internet.
-We tried our best to contact the author of the model and ensure that copyright issues are properly dealt with (our open source projects are not for profit).
-If you are the author of a model and our behavior infringes your copyright, please contact us immediately and we will delete the model.
+We tried our best to contact the author of the model and ensure that copyright issues are properly dealt with (our open-source projects are not for profit).
+If you are the author of a model and our behaviour infringes your copyright, please contact us immediately and we will delete the model.

-#### Download skydome HDRI
+#### Download Skydome HDRI
 - [Skydome HDRI](https://huggingface.co/datasets/yifanlu/Skydome_HDRI/tree/main).
 Download with the following command and make sure they are in `data/waymo_skydome`.
 ```bash
 # suppose you are in ChatSim/data